spatie/laravel-data/README.md

 ### Transforming a data object

-You can return a data object within a controller.
-It will automatically be converted to a JSON response:
+A data object will automatically be transformed to a JSON response when returned in a controller:

 ```php
 class SongsController